C0deWiser/exiftool/laravel.md

 ## Flatten array of attributes

-Flatten array of attributes may be useful for automated building of user interface.
-It is a key-value array, there key is full-qualified attribute name (as in `rules` array) and value is raw attribute specification.
+The flattened array of attributes may be useful for automated building of a user interface.
+It is a key-value array, where the key is the full-qualified attribute name (as in the `rules` array) and the value is the raw attribute specification.

 Some attributes may have an `enum` property.
 [Read more](README.md#enum-values).